Frequently Asked Questions

 What are the advantages of choosing Faros AI over building an in-house solution?

-Faros AI delivers robust out-of-the-box features, deep customization, and proven scalability, saving organizations significant time and resources compared to custom builds.
-Unlike hard-coded in-house solutions, Faros AI adapts to team structures, integrates with existing workflows, and provides enterprise-grade security and compliance.
-Its mature analytics and actionable insights accelerate ROI, validated by industry examples such as Atlassian's three-year internal build effort.
-Note: In-house solutions may suit teams with unique requirements not addressed by commercial platforms.
+Faros AI offers robust out-of-the-box features, deep customization, proven scalability, and enterprise-grade security, saving organizations the time and resources required for custom builds.
+Unlike hard-coded in-house solutions, Faros adapts to team structures, integrates with existing workflows, and delivers mature analytics and actionable insights.
+Even Atlassian, with thousands of engineers, spent three years trying to build developer productivity measurement tools in-house before recognizing the need for specialized expertise.
+Note: Custom builds may be preferable for organizations with highly unique requirements not supported by Faros.
+Faros AI Platform

 Security & Compliance